The Trauma Clinic

 Hands gently holding a red heart-shaped object, with legs crossed and a white blanket in the background representing being kind to yourself.

-Ego State Therapy and Internal Family Systems (IFS) are two modalities that work with the idea that we are made up of different “parts”, each with its own thoughts, emotions, memories, and ways of coping.
+Ego State Therapy and Internal Family Systems (IFS) are two modalities that work with the idea that we are made up of different “parts”, each with its own role in your system (e.g. to protect you from emotion, rejection, or memories)

-It’s completely normal for people to have different aspects of themselves that show up in different situations.
+You might notice that you have different aspects of yourself that shows up in different situations.
 For example, you might notice a part of you that is confident at work, another that feels small around your parents, and another that wants to avoid conflict at all costs.

 Each part can hold: